camguise/jamf-api-scripts/README.md

 testConfigFile.sh
 updateMobileApps.sh
 ```
+You should now be able to run any of the scripts using the examples below.

 ## Scripts
 Below is a description of each of the scripts in this project and how they can be used.
 Each script will have examples of usage and will define which priveileges are required by your API user in Jamf.
 You should only give your API user the minimum amount of permissions that you require to complete your desired task.